oracle-samples/ia-tools-samples/README.md

 Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

+## Redistribution

+Developers choosing to distribute a binary implementation of any code in this repository are responsible for obtaining and providing  all required licenses and copyright notices for the third-party code used in order to ensure compliance with their respective open source licenses.

 ## License

 Copyright (c) 2023 Oracle and/or its affiliates.